ghoulmann/Raspliance-Core/README.md

 <li>Use this command to apply the patch (assuming your in the directory with the git clone):</li>
 <pre>tklpatch-apply / ./core/</pre>
 <li>This applies the root directory to your running instance of raspian.
 Don't quit reading here.
+<li>After the patch completes, you'll need to reboot.
+Prepare to configure a root password.
 </ul>
 <h2>Contents</h2>
 <h3>compile_tklpatch.sh</h3>